sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 11-07-2018

+- https://www.karllhughes.com/posts/plumbing "The Bulk of Software Engineering in 2018 is Just Plumbing"

 # 10-07-2018

 - https://cloudplatform.googleblog.com/2018/07/introducing-jib-build-java-docker-images-better.html Jib: build & publish Java Docker image from mvn